jsonata-js/jsonata/docs/string-functions.md

 The `pattern` parameter can either be a string or a regular expression (regex).
 If it is a string, it specifies the substring(s) within `str` which should be replaced.
 If it is a regex, its is used to find .

 The `replacement` parameter can either be a string or a function.
 If it is a string, it specifies the sequence of characters that replace the substring(s) that are matched by `pattern`.
-If `pattern` is a regex, then the `replacement` string can refer to the characters that were matched by the regex as well as any of the captured groups using a `S` followed by a number `N`:
+If `pattern` is a regex, then the `replacement` string can refer to the characters that were matched by the regex as well as any of the captured groups using a `$` followed by a number `N`:

 - If `N = 0`, then it is replaced by substring matched by the regex as a whole.
 - If `N > 0`, then it is replaced by the substring captured by the Nth parenthesised group in the regex.